Arasa Kattalai: Plot

 A monarch believes that he has committed a terrible fault and commits suicide to make amends, not without having indicated his successor: Vijayan, a man of the people, that one who had come to punish him, a fearless knight, for an act of bravery.
 Before dying, the monarch orders Vijayan to protect his subjects and to put back the power into the hands of the people.
 By so acting, the deceased king had also just thwarted the Machiavellian intentions of its Minister.
 Indeed, this traitor intends to seize the throne.
 But it will be for another time, because this sinister dignitary is going to make every effort to sabotage the reforms of Vijayan.
 To begin with, by eliminating him.

 Production

 The film initially began under the title Bhavani, which was written by A. K. Velan and was to be directed by Masthan.
 M. G. Ramachandran's brother Chakrapani produced this film, which got shelved after some progress.
 Chakrapani later revived this film as Arasa Kattalai, with Ramachandran returning to star.
 Apart from directing, Chakrapani made a cameo appearance in the film.
 Jayalalithaa earned the title "Kavarchi Kanni" through this film.
+"Arasa Kattalai" happened to be the last and 26th time MGR paired with Saroja Devi.
+In some ways, Saroja Devi passed on the baton to Jayalalithaa.